-He believed strongly that African-Americans should know their history in order to participate intelligently in current affairs.
+He believed strongly that African-Americans should know their history to participate intelligently in current affairs.

-Woodson was one of the first scholars to study African-American history and spent the majority of his life educating people on the subject.
+Woodson was one of the first scholars to study African-American history and spent most of his life educating people on the subject.

 Carter G. Woodson quotes on why it is important to know your history